 We are a growth-oriented master limited partnership ("MLP") formed in Delaware in 1996.
 Our common units are traded on the New York Stock Exchange, or NYSE, under the ticker symbol "GEL."
 We are (i) a provider of an integrated suite of midstream services (primarily transportation, storage, sulfur removal, blending, terminaling and processing) for a large area of the Gulf of Mexico and the Gulf Coast region of the crude oil and natural gas industry and (ii) one of the leading producers in the world of natural soda ash.
 We provide an integrated suite of services to refiners, crude oil and natural gas producers, and industrial and commercial enterprises and have a diverse portfolio of assets, including pipelines, offshore hub and junction platforms, refinery-related plants, storage tanks and terminals, railcars, barges and other vessels, and trucks.
-The other core focus of our business is our trona and trona-based exploring, mining, processing, producing, marketing and selling business based in Wyoming (our "Alkali Business").
-Our Alkali Business mines and processes trona from which it produces natural soda ash, also known as sodium carbonate (Na2CO3), a basic building block for a number of ubiquitous products, including flat glass, container glass, dry detergent and a variety of chemicals and other industrial products, including lithium batteries, and has been operating for over 70 years.
+The other core focus of our business is our trona and trona-based exploring, mining, processing, producing, marketing, logistics and selling business based in Wyoming (our "Alkali Business").
+Our Alkali Business mines and processes trona from which it produces natural soda ash, also known as sodium carbonate (Na2CO3), a basic building block for a number of ubiquitous products, including flat glass, container glass, dry detergent, lithium hydroxide and lithium carbonate (which are key inputs in the production of lithium batteries) and a variety of chemicals and other industrial products, and has been operating for approximately 75 years.

-We currently manage our businesses through four divisions that constitute our reportable segments: offshore pipeline transportation, sodium minerals and sulfur services, onshore facilities and transportation and marine transportation.
+We currently manage our businesses through four divisions that constitute our reportable segments: offshore pipeline transportation, soda and sulfur services, marine transportation and onshore facilities and transportation.
 For additional information, please review the section entitled "Financial Measures."
 Our operations include, among others, the following diversified businesses, each of which is one of the leaders in its market, has a long commercial life and has significant barriers to entry:

-- one of the largest pipeline networks (based on throughput capacity) in the Deepwater area of the Gulf of Mexico, an area that produced approximately 15% of the oil produced in the U.S. during 2022; - one of the leading producers (based on tons produced) of natural soda ash in the world; - one of the largest producers and marketers (based on tons produced) of sodium hydrosulfide (or NaHS, pronounced "nash") in North and South America; and - one of the leading providers of crude oil and petroleum transportation, storage, and other handling services for two of the largest refinery complexes in the U.S., one located in Baton Rouge, Louisiana and one in Baytown, Texas, both of which have been operational for over 100 years;
+- one of the largest pipeline networks (based on throughput capacity) in the Deepwater area of the Gulf of Mexico, an area that produced approximately 15% of the oil produced in the U.S. during 2023; - one of the leading producers (based on tons produced) of natural soda ash in the world; - one of the largest producers and marketers (based on tons produced) of sodium hydrosulfide (or NaHS, pronounced "nash") in North and South America; and - one of the leading providers of crude oil and petroleum transportation, storage, and other handling services for two of the largest refinery complexes in the U.S., one located in Baton Rouge, Louisiana and one in Baytown, Texas, both of which have been operational for over 100 years.